OctopusDeploy/blog/blog/2025-01/eks-iam-role/index.md

 #### Add the Amazon EKS Pod Identity Agent add-on to your EKS cluster

-The final step is installinf the [Amazon EKS Pod Identity Agent](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) add-on to your EKS cluster.
+The final step is installing the [Amazon EKS Pod Identity Agent](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) add-on to your EKS cluster.
 This agent grants the identity to pods when they're created.

 You can add the add-on manually using the AWS Management Console or programmatically using the AWS CLI.
 This post doesn't cover installing the add-on via the AWS Management Console.